 Conflict with family members, friends, or romantic partners is common, but ongoing patterns of miscommunication, distrust, or emotional withdrawal signal deeper issues.
 When every relationship feels tense or draining, therapy can help unpack these dynamics.

-Through therapy, you can develop healthier communication skills, understand attachment styles, and explore past experiences that influence current behavior.
+Through therapy, you can develop healthier communication skills, gain a deeper understanding of attachment styles, and explore past experiences that shape your current behavior.
 This insight leads to more fulfilling connections.

 3. You No Longer Enjoy Things That Once Brought Joy

 Losing interest in hobbies, friendships, or passions may point to depression or burnout.
-This symptom, called anhedonia, often goes unnoticed because it builds gradually.
+This symptom, known as anhedonia, often goes unnoticed because it develops gradually.
 You may not feel “sad,” but you might feel numb, bored, or disconnected.

 Therapists can help you understand the root of these feelings and guide you toward emotional reconnection.
 Therapy reintroduces purpose and fulfillment where emptiness has settled.
 If you are wondering when to see a therapist, this loss of joy is a key signal.